 A shrimp appetizer ($14) sat on a slightly dry mound of grits but—like everything else—was aggressively seasoned.
 The lily was nicely gilded with a piece of ham wrapped around each of the three large shrimp.
 Hoecakes are a rare thing to see on a menu around here, and Art & Soul makes them into a sort of rectangular pizzalike appetizer.
 Ours was topped with blue crab, braised beef, and Brie ($12), although there was no hint of crab or Brie.
 Still, the rich beef and the crispy-edged corn cake tasted good.
 A nicely cooked piece of rockfish was also wrapped in ham and accompanied by a crab risotto, which was also seemingly crabless.
 But, you know what?
 It tasted good.
 And although the trio of “babycakes”—the kitchen would like you to know that they’re not cupcakes, thank you very much—were tough in texture, they (all together now) tasted good.

 At any other restaurant, missing ingredients might make for a disappointing dining experience.
-But at Art & Soul, such missteps couldn’t hide the fact that the food holds real promise—and, more important, soul.
+But at Art and Soul, such missteps couldn’t hide the fact that the food holds real promise—and, more important, soul.